-Comedian Jeff Foxworthy starred in the “I Don’t Even Know Your Name” music video, as the lead character who, in his intoxicated state, marries a waitress who is missing her left front tooth.
+Comedian Jeff Foxworthy stars in the "I Don't Even Know Your Name" music video, as the lead character who, in his intoxicated state, marries a waitress who is missing her left front tooth.
 The song bumped Shania Twain's "Any Many of Mine" off its two-week run at the top of the charts to claim the top spot.

 Country's Greatest Love Stories: Alan + Denise Jackson